JCBASE/phase-1-javascript-project-mode/README.md

 Expect this project to not work exactly like the GitHub Search App since the `db.json` file only works with an array of objects while GSA worked with a key of `items` pointing to an array of items objects.
 So there was no `albums` key for me to route, because of this I couldn't fetch a specific id under albums.
 Expect the fetch to not recieve the input value and not fetch data, in this case it was a `data.forEach is not a function` error.
 To resolve that I had to initialize the form data and the rendering seperately so that one fetch will recieve "id" data for the form, and another fetch will recieve data where `forEach` is properly used for rendering the titles and images.

+Initially, there was supposed to be another list that has your liked songs.
+The problem was that using the click event only affected the liked heart glyph and not the song element.
+The code just isn't D.R.Y., it feels like each function just keeps rendering off of each other.
+That's why the recommended list is there to suffice without needing to do an extra fetch of data.

 ## How you are meeting the requirements of the project
 App has a HTML/CSS/JS frontend that accesses data from a db.json file using a json.server.
 The db.json returns a collection of 8 objects with each having 4 attributes.
 All interactions between the client and the API are handled asynchronously and uses JSON as the communication format.
 Uses 3 event listeners: submit, DOMContentLoaded, and click.
 Project implements at least one forEach for array iteration.